 Dr. Aizuss was educated at Northwestern University Medical School’s Honors Program in Medical Education, a highly competitive program open to only 60 students nationwide.
 He subsequently completed his residency in ophthalmology at the world-renowned UCLA Jules Stein Eye Institute.
 Dr. Aizuss is fellowship-trained in corneal and refractive surgery at UCLA, with special expertise in cataract surgery, corneal transplantation and all types of LASIK and refractive surgery.
 Dr. Aizuss has been recognized by other ophthalmologists as well as physicians of all specialties as:

-Dr. Aizuss is married with two daughters both of whom are undergraduates at the University of Chicago.
+Dr. Aizuss is married to his wife Felicia for over 30 years and has two daughters both of whom graduated from the University of Chicago.
 He is recognized for his warmth, good humor and congeniality by both his patients and fellow physicians and he looks forward to taking care of you and providing you the best there is in ophthalmic medical and surgical care.

 To become an ophthalmologist requires extensive training:

 Four years of college

 Minimum of three years of hospital-based residency in ophthalmology